Incorporation tax benefits for your small business

 Note: An LLC (limited liability company) is a state-level entity rather than a corporation.
 For one-owner LLCs the default entity is a sole proprietorship; for two or more owners it is a partnership.
 LLC members can elect to be taxed as a corporation by filing Form 8832 with the IRS.

-Now are you seeing some of the tax advantages and ramifications of incorporating yourself?
+Now are you seeing some of the advantages and ramifications of incorporating for tax purposes?
 If you’re contemplating various business structures, you may be interested in our other posts that compare the options:

 2 – You can claim tax deductions

 Like a sole proprietor or partnership, a corporation can deduct any ordinary and necessary business expense.
 Corporations often have additional expenses which are deductible.
 These might include annual franchise fees, annual report fees, and other state-level expenses.
 A corporation can deduct tax preparation fees as a business operating expense.